How To Teach LIVE Online Classes?

 Examples of free audio conferencing tools are:

-TIP: These audio conferencing tools are great for when you are creating content and you can have your development team communicating on an open line all day at much lower bandwidth than video or web conferencing. brilliant for the modern national or global teams.
+PRO TIP: These audio conferencing tools are great for when you are creating content and you can have your development team communicating on an open line all day at much lower bandwidth than video or web conferencing.
+This is brilliant for the modern national or global teams.

 Examples of Open Source Video Conferencing Tools: